Islam in India: Muslim–Hindu conflict

 One of the most violent events in recent times took place during the Gujarat riots in 2002, where it is estimated one thousand people were killed, most allegedly Muslim.
 Some sources claim there were approximately 2,000 Muslim deaths.
 There were also allegations made of state involvement.
 The riots were in retaliation to the Godhra train burning in which 59 Hindu pilgrims returning from the disputed site of the Babri Masjid, were burnt alive in a train fire at the Godhra railway station.
 Gujarat police claimed that the incident was a planned act carried out by extremist Muslims in the region against the Hindu pilgrims.
 The Bannerjee commission appointed to investigate this finding declared that the fire was an accident.
 In 2006 the High Court decided the constitution of such a committee was illegal as another inquiry headed by Justice Nanavati Shah was still investigating the matter.

-In 2004, several Indian school textbooks were scrapped by the National Council of Educational Research and Training after they were found to be loaded with anti-Muslim prejudice.
+In 2004, several Indian school textbooks were scrapped by the National Council of Educational Research and Training (NCERT) after they were found to be loaded with anti-Muslim prejudice.
 The NCERT argued that the books were "written by scholars hand-picked by the previous Hindu nationalist administration".
 According to The Guardian, the textbooks depicted India's past Muslim rulers "as barbarous invaders and the medieval period as a Dark Age of Islamic colonial rule which snuffed out the glories of the Hindu empire that preceded it".
 In one textbook, it was purported that the Taj Mahal, the Qutb Minar and the Red Fort – all examples of Islamic architecture – "were designed and commissioned by Hindus".